hdr-bgnn/Morphology-analysis/README.md

 Finally, this repository also provides a way to visualize outputs of the tools and test functionalities using a jupyter notebook.

-This repository is automatically containerized when a new release is published.
-This allows for easy integration into the [BGNN_Snakemake](https://github.com/hdr-bgnn/BGNN_Snakemake).
+A Docker container image of this codebase and its dependencies is automatically built and published each time a new release is published.
+The Docker container isolates dependencies and facilitates reproducible and version-tagged integration into Imageomics workflows (see for example the [BGNN core workflow](https://github.com/hdr-bgnn/BGNN_Snakemake)).

 This tool was originally developed for the [Minnows Project](https://github.com/hdr-bgnn/Minnow_Segmented_Traits).